 Casino bonuses are promotions that add free money or free spins to your account.
 They are a central component of most casino online bonus marketing campaigns.
 You can categorise online casino bonuses in lots of different ways.
 At the highest level, you can distinguish between deposit bonuses and no deposit bonuses.
 You can also separate welcome bonuses from rewards given to established, regular players.

 Now, let’s quickly run through the different types of new player casino bonuses so you fully understand what we do and don’t cover on this page.

 No Deposit Bonus – This is a bonus you receive just for registering with a casino.
 You don’t need to commit any cash first as they are a sign up bonus casino offer, and a no deposit bonus is usually smaller than the one you receive with a deposit.
 We list loads of these on our No Deposit Bonuses page.
 These type of casino bonus for UK players are becoming less and less frequent.
-But as we are a UK site will try to find you casino bonus UK geographic-specific offers.
+But as we are a UK site will try to find you casino bonus sites specific for UK players.

 An example of a no deposit bonus is a casino offering £5 free cash to sign up.
 Once you complete your registration details and confirm your contact information, the casino will instantly credit you with £5 to play on their slots.
 There are terms and conditions which apply to the free cash offer that you should read before signing up.
 There can be; time limit on using the bonus, the maximum amount you can win, wagering requirements to turn any winnings into real cash and slot game eligibility.

 Free Spins – A free spin is a complimentary round on a slot game.
 Sites provide them both with a deposit and no deposit free spins.
 They are popular and well worthy of their own page, so we’ve given them one!

 What is a Casino Deposit Bonus?